I cannot get enough of this Veggie Pad Thai.

 For several years I lived off of meat, fat, broth, and minimal fruit and veggies.
 And when I say I lived off those things, I really mean to say that 85% of my diet was meat, fat, and broth.

-But several months ago, I started having some aversions to meat.
-I’m still totally cool with fat and broth so don’t worry about me too much.
+But at some point, I started having some aversions to meat.
+I was still totally cool with fat and broth so don’t worry.

 It began with reheated meats.
 I struggled with the taste and texture.
 And then it became more of an everyday thing.
 The thought of loading up my plate with meat grossed me out.
 Just sometimes, not all the time, but enough of the time where I was forced to really start playing with all different kinds of foods – branching out in ways I haven’t in years.

 And here’s the thing, it’s not like I ever wanted to live off of meat, broth, and fat.

 I go back and look at food journals and see how “normal” I was eating, but how sick I was every single day.
 A bowl of gluten-free oatmeal and apple for breakfast would leave me bloated, stinky, and miserable all day long, but a bowl of ground beef and broth left me feeling incredible.